zamsyt/obsidian-fusion/README.md

 # Obsidian Fusion

-Theme for Obsidian which intends to remove unnecessary visual elements, with minimal CSS.
+Theme for Obsidian which intends to remove unnecessary visual elements.

 ![](cover.png)